aragon/nest/grants/bitrophone/roadmap.md

 After everything completed in development side, we will need to have distribution rights.
 We will mostly use our funding for this stage.

 Provide a Registered Agent

 Establish a legal company to have music distribution rights.

 Tax Plate

-Marketing with local musicians & social media influencers Open a TR Merchant Account
+Marketing with local musicians & social media influencers

+Open a TR Merchant Account

 Open a Bank Account For Company in TR (Turkey)

 Have an office for team

-so everything needed to have rights for legal music distribution.
+mostly getting everything needed to have rights for legal music distribution.